nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 `delete all` allows users to delete multiple students at once.

 #### Implementation
 Both delete commands are parsed with `DeleteCommandParser`.
-If parsed successfully, it returns a `DeleteCommand`.
+If parsed successfully, it returns a `DeleteCommand` object.

 The following sequence diagram shows how `DeleteCommand` works: